-This is already (indisputably) a difference with the Red Light case.
-But why does it (allegedly) make the framework of undercutting defeat inapt?
+This is already (indisputably) a difference between the teaching ability case and the Red Light case.
+But why does this difference (allegedly) make the framework of undercutting defeat inapt in the teaching ability case?
 To make things easier, let's call the first-order evidence you have relevant to your teaching abilities (your teaching evaluations, the success (or lack of) of your students, and so on) F; the proposition that you are an above-average teacher T, and the (true) proposition (or fact) that people tend to irrationally overestimate their teaching abilities O. Remember that uncontroversially, O provides at least some pro tanto evidence for the higher-order proposition that your belief in T is irrational (call that higher-order proposition H).
-What we are considering is whether it in doing so, it undercuts the justification you previously had, or would have had, for believing the first-order proposition T.
+What we are considering is whether in doing so, it undercuts the justification you previously had, or would have had, for believing the first-order proposition T.

 Here's an argument by cases that it doesn't.18 Either H is true (your belief in T actually is irrational), or H is false (your belief in T isn't irrational).
 In the former case, O (insofar as it supports H) is indicating a truth, whereas in the latter case, O (insofar as it supports H) is misleading.19 Let's take these possibilities one by one.
 In the former case, F doesn't actually support (your belief in) T, and never did, even before you learned O. In this case, there is no prior evidential support relation between F and T to be undercut, so we can't have undercutting defeat.
 In the latter case, F does support your belief in T. But in this case, the argument goes, O does not sever or undercut this support relation (in the way that the discovery of the illumination of the wall severs the support relation between the appearance as of red and (belief in) the proposition that the wall is red).
-Notwithstanding your learning O, it continues to be true that your first-order evidence (your evaluations, student successes, etc.) support (believing) the proposition that you're an above average teacher.20 Your higher-order evidence in this case misleadingly indicates the F does not support T; but that is not the same as severing or
+Notwithstanding your learning O, it continues to be true that your first-order evidence (your evaluations, student successes, etc.) support (believing) the proposition that you're an above average teacher.20 Your higher-order evidence in this case misleadingly indicates that F does not support T; but that is not the same as severing or undercutting this relation of support, such that F really doesn't support T. So here again, we don't have undercutting defeat.